graysonkent/graysonkent.github.io/_posts/2017-07-31-some-alternatives-to-hr.md

 -----------------
 I am trying to keep feature-parity with `hr` so my program needs to print the 32767 required characters.
 It will default to the `#` character to fill the screen if no other character is supplied as the first argument.

 I am trying for speed, not readability or maintainability.
-I will use `GNU time 1.7` with an average of 3 tries to control for the I/O cache.
+I will use `Bash time` with an average of 3 tries to control for the I/O cache.

 My first (naive) one-liner attempt
 ---------------------------------